cea-sec/TorPylle/README.md

 Just in case: this project should never be used to provide any kind of anonymity.

-Use the Tor project instead (see https://www.torproject.org/)
+Use the Tor project instead (see https://www.torproject.org/).

+This project is NOT endorsed or related to the Tor project.

 Usage
 --